Generalizing Cographs to 2-Cographs: Induced-minor-minimal non- -cographs

 \begin{lemma} Let $G$ be a $2$-connected graph.
 If $G$ has a $2$-cut $\{g_1, g_2\}$ such that each of $g_1$ and $g_2$ has red degree at least two and the components of $G- \{g_1, g_2\}$ can be partitioned into two sets each of which contains at least two vertices, then the red graph $\overline{G}$ is $2$-connected. \end{lemma}

-\begin{lemma} Let $G$ be an induced-minor-minimal non-$2$-cograph such that $|V(G)| \geq 6$ and let $abcd$ be a path $P$ of $G$ such that both $b$ and $c$ have degree two in $G$.
-Then $a$ and $d$ are adjacent. \end{lemma}
+\begin{lemma} Let $G$ be an induced-minor-minimal non-$2$-cograph such that $|V(G)| \geq 6$ and let $wxyz$ be a path $P$ of $G$ such that both $x$ and $y$ have degree two in $G$.
+Then $w$ and $z$ are adjacent. \end{lemma}

-\begin{proof} Assume that $a$ and $d$ are not adjacent.
-By Lemma~ \ref{induced_minor_minimal_$2$-connected}, $G$ is $2$-connected, so there is a path $P'$ joining $a$ and $d$ such that $P$ and $P'$ are internally disjoint.
+\begin{proof} Assume that $w$ and $z$ are not adjacent.
+By Lemma~ \ref{induced_minor_minimal_$2$-connected}, $G$ is $2$-connected, so there is a path $P'$ joining $w$ and $z$ such that $P$ and $P'$ are internally disjoint.
 This implies that $G$ has $C_5$ as a proper induced minor.
-As $C_5 \in \mathcal{G}$, this is a contradiction. \end{proof}
+As $C_5$ is not a $2$-cograph, this is a contradiction. \end{proof}

 \begin{lemma} Let $G$ be an induced-minor-minimal non-$2$-cograph.
 If $G$ has two adjacent vertices of degree two, then $|V(G)| \leq 10$. \end{lemma}

 \begin{proof} Assume $|V(G)| \geq 11$.
 Let $a$ and $b$ be two vertices of $G$ of degree two such that $ab$ is a green edge.
 Let $c$ be the green neighbour of $a$ distinct from $b$, and let $d$ be the green neighbour of $b$ distinct from $a$.
 Then $c \neq d$, otherwise $G$ is not $2$-connected, contradicting Lemma~ \ref{induced_minor_minimal_$2$-connected}.
 By Lemma~ $\ref{path_three_basic}$, $cd$ is a green edge.
 Observe that every vertex of $V(G) - \{a,b,c,d\}$ has red edges joining it to each of $a$ and $b$.
 Thus $\overline{G} -\{c,d\}$ is $2$-connected.